Find the Best Tattoo Friendly Onsen in Osaka, Japan

 Where do you find tattoo-friendly bathing in Osaka?

 Downtown Osaka has more sento and super sento per square kilometer than most cities in Japan, but tattoo policies vary widely.
 Our verified listings cluster in three areas.
-Near Namba (難波) and Dotonbori (道頓堀), Irifune Onsen is a fully tattoo-friendly sento — the local kind of place where you show up after midnight and nobody looks twice.
+In Nishinari (西成) near Shin-Imamiya Station, Irifune Onsen is a fully tattoo-friendly sento — the local kind of place where you show up after midnight and nobody looks twice.
 Dream Public Bath Goshiki is our top day-use pick, also fully tattoo-friendly.

-South of the center, Healthy Spa Tateba in the Nishinari area and Radium Onsen are neighborhood sento that have served the working-class districts for decades — both fully tattoo-friendly and completely unfussy about it.
+In the working-class districts, Radium Onsen in Shinsekai and Healthy Spa Tateba in Sakuragawa (Naniwa Ward) are neighborhood sento that have served these areas for decades — both fully tattoo-friendly and completely unfussy about it.

-On Osaka Bay, Solaniwa Onsen Osaka Bay Tower is a large-scale facility with rooftop baths and city views.
+On Osaka Bay, Solaniwa Onsen Osaka Bay Tower is a large-scale facility with garden-view baths and a rooftop Japanese garden with foot baths.
 Tattoos are permitted with cover-up sheets.
 For full privacy, Fushio Kaku Onsen offers private bathing — our pick for the best privacy option in the prefecture.
 For more private bath options, see our Osaka guide.

 How do you get to Osaka?